NAIRU

 - Central banks, like the Federal Reserve, use NAIRU estimates to guide interest rate decisions.

-NAIRU operates on the principles of supply and demand in the labor market.
-When the economy is strong and unemployment is low (below NAIRU), businesses struggle to find qualified workers.
-To attract talent, they must offer higher wages.
-These higher labor costs are then passed on to consumers in the form of higher prices for goods and services.
-Workers, seeing higher prices, demand even higher wages to maintain their purchasing power, creating a wage-price spiral—a classic driver of inflation.
-Conversely, when unemployment is high (above NAIRU), there is an excess supply of labor.
-Workers have less bargaining power, so wage growth slows.
-Businesses don't need to raise prices to cover labor costs, keeping inflation low or even negative.
-This "slack" in the labor market acts as a brake on price increases.
-The Federal Reserve uses NAIRU as a benchmark to gauge the appropriate stance of monetary policy.
-If the actual unemployment rate is lower than the estimated NAIRU, the Fed might raise interest rates to cool the economy and prevent inflation.
-If unemployment is higher than NAIRU, the Fed might lower rates to stimulate growth and job creation, confident that there is room for the economy to expand without triggering price instability.
+NAIRU operates primarily through the fundamental principles of supply and demand within the national labor market, serving as a trigger for the "wage-price spiral."
+When the economy is exceptionally strong and the actual unemployment rate falls to a very low level (specifically below the NAIRU), businesses begin to struggle significantly to find qualified workers to fill open positions.
+To attract and retain the talent they need, employers are forced to bid up wages, offering higher salaries and better benefits.
+These increased labor costs represent a major expense for businesses, which they then pass on to consumers in the form of higher prices for their goods and services to maintain their profit margins.
+As workers see the cost of living rising, they naturally demand even higher wages to maintain their current purchasing power, which in turn leads to further price increases.
+This self-reinforcing cycle is the classic driver of demand-pull inflation.
+Conversely, when the actual unemployment rate is high and sits comfortably above the NAIRU, there is a significant excess supply of labor (slack).
+In this environment, workers have far less bargaining power, and wage growth slows down or stalls entirely.
+Businesses do not feel the same pressure to raise prices to cover labor costs, which keeps the overall inflation rate low or even negative.
+For institutions like the U.S. Federal Reserve, NAIRU serves as a critical benchmark or "north star" for gauging the appropriate stance of monetary policy.
+If the Fed's models suggest that the actual unemployment rate is falling dangerously below the estimated NAIRU, they will likely raise interest rates to cool the economy and prevent a runaway inflationary cycle.
+If unemployment is higher than the NAIRU, the Fed may lower rates to stimulate economic growth and job creation, confident that there is sufficient "room" for the economy to expand without triggering immediate price instability.

 NAIRU vs. The Phillips Curve